watertap-org/watertap/docs/technical_reference/core/pt_methods.rst

 .. currentmodule:: watertap.core.zero_order_pt

-The `build_pt` method is intended to be used to rapidly construct a standard set of material balance equations for zero-order type models in which there is no change in flow rate or concentration of the solutes.
+The :func:`build_pt` method is intended to be used to rapidly construct a standard set of material balance equations for zero-order type models in which there is no change in flow rate or concentration of the solutes.
 This is most commonly seen in pressure and temperature change equipment.

 Usage
 -----